twalling/trends-server/README.md

 ## Demo

-The server project is currently running at: [http://trends-server.herokuapp.com](http://trends-server.herokuapp.com)
+The server project is currently running at: No longer up

 ## Common